apollographql/apollo-studio-community/preview-docs/UserRoles.md

+👋 **Update:•** Phase 1 of this plan is completely and the five user roles outlined below (Billing Manager, Consumer, Observer, Contributor, Admin) are now available in Studio by request –– email support@apollographql.com if you're interested.
+Take a look at our [official documentation for the feature](https://www.apollographql.com/docs/studio/org/members/) for a detailed breakdown on what permissions each role has.

 # RFC: User Roles in Apollo Studio

 At the request of many, we are doing some work to make user roles configurable at the organization and graph level in [Apollo Studio](https://studio.apollographql.com).